dimafarer/utils_and_howtos/gitea/README.md

 This project sets up a Gitea Git server on AWS using CloudFormation.

+**Note**: This repository contains deployment automation and documentation for [Gitea](https://gitea.io/), an open-source Git service.
+Gitea is developed by the Gitea community and is licensed under the MIT License.
+This repository does not contain or redistribute Gitea software itself - it uses the official Gitea Docker image from Docker Hub.

 ## Architecture Overview

 The CloudFormation template creates the following resources: